Fire damaged painting, before and after restoration

 Conservation for Damaged Artwork

 IT IS IMPORTANT THAT YOU ACT SOONER

 RATHER THAN LATER WITH ARTWORK THAT IS DAMAGED

 Oliver Brothers works with insurance companies and claims adjusters, providing all necessary services to properly evaluate, conserve, and restore works of art that have been damaged.
 Call us to ensure that damaged artwork is properly handled after it has experienced water, smoke or fire damage.
 Improper handling of damaged artwork can lead to further, sometimes irreparable, damage and increased costs.

 We provide expert evaluation and analysis of damaged artwork to ensure that only the necessary restoration services are being provided.
 In addition to being the experts for disaster recovery art conservation, once the scope of the loss has been determined, Oliver Brothers can provide all necessary restoration services to return the artwork to its pre-loss condition.

 This article from the 2009 Saratogian describes a major restoration project we completed for an insurance claim.

 HOME RESTORATION COMPANIES

-Oliver Brothers works closely with home restoration companies to insure that proper handling takes place to maximize disaster recovery art conservation after a loss.
-We are able to provide all necessary disaster response and recovery services on-site (see on-site locations below, or contact us for more information on catastrophic losses) to insure that further damage does not occur.
+Oliver Brothers works closely with home restoration companies to ensure that proper handling takes place to maximize disaster recovery art conservation after a loss.
+We are able to provide all necessary disaster response and recovery services on-site (see on-site locations below, or contact us for more information on catastrophic losses) to ensure that further damage does not occur.
 Once the artwork has been stabilized, we are able to provide all necessary restoration services to restore it to its pre-loss condition.